symfony/symfony-docs/forms.rst

     method is deprecated in favor of directly passing the ``FormInterface`` instance to ``render()``.

-Then, use some :ref:`form helper functions <reference-form-twig-functions>` to render the form contents:
+Then, use some :ref:`form helper functions <reference-forms-twig-functions>` to render the form contents:

 .. code-block:: twig